7 things I learned working with interpreters in the counselling room

 The Therapeutic Alliance: The Heart of Counselling Read More »

-As therapists we’re taught to reflect, yet it’s easy to slip into fault-finding — replaying a session, feeling cross with ourselves, and then repeating the same patterns.
+As therapists we’re taught to reflect, yet it’s easy to slip into fault-finding.
+We replay a session, feel cross with ourselves, and then repeat the same patterns.
 Reflective practice offers a kinder, more useful alternative: notice what happened, learn from it, and make a small change next time.
 One simple exercise I return to is

 Reflective practice in counselling: using the Kolb Cycle Read More »